DellGEOS/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 Invoke-Command -ComputerName $Servers -ScriptBlock {
     $AdaptersHWInfo=Get-NetAdapterHardwareInfo
     foreach ($Adapter in $AdaptersHWInfo){
+        #PCIe NICs do not have PCIDeviceLabelString
         if ($adapter.Slot){
             $NewName="Slot $($Adapter.Slot) Port $($Adapter.Function +1)"
+        #then the remaining NICs should have PCIDeviceLabelString
         }elseif ($adapter.PCIDeviceLabelString){
             $NewName=$adapter.PCIDeviceLabelString
         }else{
+        #just in case there is not any nic with conditions above.
             $NewName="NIC$($Adapter.Function +1)"
         }
         $adapter | Rename-NetAdapter -NewName $NewName